 This year, it is predicted that $150 billion will be spent worldwide on information security and risk management.
-However, traditional security training sidelines the most common cause of data breaches - human error - focussing, instead, on incoming and malicious risks; issues which, in reality, account for a very small segment of reported data leaks.
+However, traditional security solutions and training focuses primarily on incoming attacks issues which, in reality, account for less than 20% of reported data leaks.

 Why we’re turned off by training

-Studies show that cyber security training is effective for just four to six months before it must be repeated.
-New research has also found that the average British person has an average attention span of just 14 minutes.
+However, studies show that cyber security training is effective for just four to six months before it must be repeated.
 Cyber security training needs to fight hard to keep our attention; we’ve got one eye on our inbox and the other is watching the minutes tick by until our next meeting.

-Investing hours of time and thousands of pounds in compulsory training isn't your only option.
-There is a new breed of email security technology designed to protect organisations from human error in real-time, instilling best practice, raising awareness, and preventing data breaches in outbound email.
+There is a new breed of email security technology designed to protect organizations from human error in real-time, instilling best practice, raising awareness, and preventing data breaches in outbound email.

 With Zivver, users can:

-Launch a new organisation-wide culture of email security as standard with Zivver.
+Launch a new organization-wide culture of email security as standard with Zivver.
 Get in touch to learn more.